 The realization in Theorem \ref{thm:realization} is up to homeomorphism of graphs, not the combinatorial isomorphism, so we lose information about the vertices of degree $2$.
-The first step in the proof is to reduce the problem to realizability of graphs with vertices of degrees $1$ and $3$ by simple Morse functions.
-Then the construction begins with the existence of a particular Reeb graph with a~given number of cycles, called the initial graph, which is provided by the proof of Theorem \ref{thm:equivalent_conditions}.
+The first step in the proof is to reduce the problem to realizability of graphs with vertices of degrees $1$ and $3$ by simple Morse functions, i.e. Morse functions which have critical points on distinct levels.
+Then the construction begins with the existence of a particular Reeb graph with a~given cycle rank, called the initial graph, which is provided by the proof of Theorem \ref{thm:equivalent_conditions}.
 From this graph we can obtain each homeomorphism type of graphs using a~finite number of combinatorial modifications of Reeb graphs realized by change of simple Morse functions.
 These modifications come from handle and Morse theory.
 We prove in Proposition \ref{proposition:canonical_form} that each Reeb graph can be transformed to a canonical form using a finite number of such modifications.
 In the case of orientable surfaces similar operations have been used by Kudryavtseva \cite[Theorem~1]{Kudryavtseva} and Fabio--Landi \cite[Lemma 2.6]{Fabio-Landi} to prove an~analogous reduction to a~canonical form.

 The aforementioned Theorem \ref{thm:equivalent_conditions} is crucial.
-It states the equivalence of the following three conditions for a closed manifold $M$: \begin{itemize} \itemsep{0.01em} \item the existence of epimorphism $\pi_1(M)\to\F_r$ onto the free group of rank $r$, \item the existence of $r$ disjoint submanifolds $N_1,\ldots, N_r \subset M$ of \mbox{codimension} 1 with product neighbourhoods, removal of whose does not \mbox{disconnect $M$}, \item the existence of a Morse function on $M$ (simple, if $M$ is not an orientable surface) whose Reeb graph has exactly $r$ cycles. \end{itemize} We conclude that the Reeb number $\reeb{M}$ is equal to the corank of fundamental group of $M$ and that any number not greater than $\reeb{M}$ occurs as the number of cycles in the Reeb graph of a Morse function.
+It states the equivalence of the following three conditions for a closed manifold $M$: \begin{itemize} \item the existence of epimorphism $\pi_1(M)\to\F_r$ onto the free group of rank $r$, \item the existence of $r$ disjoint submanifolds $N_1,\ldots, N_r \subset M$ of codimension one with product neighbourhoods, removal of whose does not disconnect~$M$, \item the existence of a Morse function on $M$ (simple, if $M$ is not an orientable surface) whose Reeb graph has cycle rank equal to $r$. \end{itemize} We conclude that the Reeb number $\reeb{M}$ is equal to corank of fundamental group of $M$ and that any number not greater than $\reeb{M}$ occurs as the cycle rank of the Reeb graph of a Morse function.
 This theorem is an extension of Cornea \cite[Theorem 1]{Cornea} and Jaco \cite[Theorem 2.1]{Jaco}, where the first two conditions are considered (we note that Jaco works in the category of combinatorial manifolds), and it is a generalization of Gelbukh \cite[Theorem 13]{Gelbukh:Reeb_graph} to non-orientable manifolds.